In c#, While loop is used to execute a block of statements until the specified expression return as a true.

 In c#, we can exit or terminate the execution of a while loop immediately by using a break keyword.

-Following is the example of using break keyword in a while loop to terminate the execution of loop in c# programming language.
+Following is the example of using the break keyword in a while loop to terminate the loop's execution in the c# programming language.

 using System;